All Episodes

 You're absolutely right.

-The ground game for this is you know, gosh forbid that we actually thought that the people's voice was going to be honored when it came to these areas.
+The ground game for convention, you know, gosh forbid that we actually thought that the people's voice was going to be honored when it came to these areas.

 I know.

-I mean, we don't have super delegates like the Democrats have, but it's examples like this, and it's not a good thing.
+Isn't that funny that Kyle Apple will think that the people, especially on the Republican side, I mean, we don't have super delegates like the Democrats have, but it's examples like this, and it's not.

-But I mean you're seeing this an example and Example, and and here's what really the the problem that I have as someone who's been a part of the grassroots, as you've raised me to be listening to Talk Radio, is you have folks who put their heart and soul into putting out yard signs, making phone calls for their candidates.
+And here's what really the problem that I have as someone who's been a part of the grassroots, as you've raised me to be listening to talk radio, is you have folks who put their heart and soul into putting out yard signs, making phone calls for their candidate.

-And they wanted that thought that they're they their candidate won rightfully.
+And they wanted that spot that they're their candidate won't.

 Look, I understand that.

-But I don't mean to interrupt, but I'm my time is dwindling here, and I've got a newfangled commercial breaks coming.
+But I don't mean to interrupt, but my time is dwindling here, and I've got newfangled commercial breaks coming.

 How is that fair?

-But that's not to say that those delegates now when they go into their individual little state conventions, as we're finding out, are going to be a hundred percent Trump delegate.
+But that's not to say that those delegates now, when they go into their individual little state conventions, as we're finding out, are going to be 100% Trump delegates.

-Who's to say that the ground game in Tor in New York might not, you know, they're favorable to cruise again.
+Who's to say that the ground game in New York might not, you know, they're favorable to Cruz again?

 This is the thing that we're seeing in Louisiana.

-We saw it yesterday in Tennessee, where we were literally the chairman of uh the rules committee that's been put on there is actually uh a cruise supporter, yet Trump overwhelmingly won Tennessee.
+We saw it yesterday in Tennessee, where we were literally the chairman of the rules committee that's been put on there is actually a cruise supporter, yet Trump overwhelmingly won Tennessee.

 It's just the game it's playing, but the game doesn't necessarily mean it's right.